Bread Machine Dinner Rolls Recipe

 Once you hit start, add the egg to the mixture, close the lid, and let the bread machine work its magic.
 (I know it seems silly, but I like watching the egg get beaten into the flour mixture.)

-When the hour is up, remove the pan from oven and heat the oven to 350 degrees Fahrenheit.
-Bake rolls for 20 minutes or until they are golden brown.
+- When the hour is up, remove the pan from the oven and heat the oven to 350 degrees Fahrenheit.
+Bake the rolls for 20 minutes, or until golden brown.

-Remove pan from oven and spread 2 tablespoons of butter over the top of the hot rolls.
+- Remove the pan from the oven and spread 2 tablespoons of butter over the hot rolls.

 Bread Machine Dinner Rolls